 An independent group supporting the right to information in the People’s Republic of China

-Circle 19 is an independent, global China-concerned group that aims to promote the right to information on the basis of Chinese intellectuals sources.
+Circle 19 for the right to information in People’s Republic of China is an independent group composed of media practitioners and experts from the Chinese diaspora and the international community that aims to promote the right to information on the basis of Chinese intellectual sources.

 Inaugural symposium in Paris